SSI Open Water Diver

 The course is performance based so daily times may be extended or shortened depending on students ability.
 We usually spread the course over 4 days so students aren't spending full days of their holiday with us!
 This also means not spending a whole day in the water which even on a hot day (with a wetsuit) can drop body temperature.

-- SSI's online learning is FREE of Charge click here to sign up!
+- The SSI's online learning is compulsary, contact us to sign up.

 What's NOT included